ava-labs/avalanche-docs/docs/nodes/maintain/node-bootstrap.md

 impossible for the node to correctly validate the network and reach consensus with other correct nodes.

-What is the most reliable source of information in the Avalanche ecosystem?
-It's a *large enough* majority of validators!
+What's the most reliable source of information in the Avalanche ecosystem?
+It's a *large enough* majority of validators.
 Therefore, the first step of bootstrapping is finding a sufficient amount of validators to download containers from.